firozkhan18/Java-Evaluations/java-basic-exercises.md

 25 != 39
 25 < 39
 25 <= 39
-Click me to see the solution

-33. Write a Java program and compute the sum of an integer's digits.
+### 33. Write a Java program and compute the sum of an integer's digits.
 Input Data:
 Input an integer: 25
 Expected Output

 The sum of the digits is: 7
-Click me to see the solution

-34. Write a Java program to compute hexagon area.
+### 34. Write a Java program to compute hexagon area.
 Area of a hexagon = (6 * s^2)/(4*tan(π/6))
 where s is the length of a side
 Input Data: